Vinícius Freitas

-Vinícius de Freitas Ribeiro, commonly known as Vinícius Feitas, Vini or simply Vinícius (born 7 March 1993), is a Brazilian footballer who plays as a left-back for Maltese Premier League side Ħamrun Spartans.
+Vinícius de Freitas Ribeiro, commonly known as Vinícius Feitas, Vini or simply Vinícius (born 7 March 1993), is a Brazilian footballer who plays as a left-back for Italian Serie D club Francavilla.

 Career

 Born in Rio de Janeiro, Vinícius started his youth career at Fluminense, but moved to Cruzeiro in October 2009.
 In September 2012 he was promoted to the latter's first team, but failed to make an appearance and was demoted back to the youth squad in January 2013.

 On 5 July 2013 Vinícius moved to Serie A side Lazio on a free transfer.
 After only appearing on the bench for the Biancazzurri, he was loaned to Serie B side Padova until June.

 On 15 March 2014 Vinícius made his professional debut, as a substitute in a 3–0 success at Varese.

 Then on 28 August, he was again loaned out, this time to Perugia.

 During the next campaign, Vinícius spent time on loan at Swiss Super League side Zurich, managing a total of 20 league appearances for the Swiss club, and a further four appearances in the 2015–16 Swiss Cup, as Der Stadtclub won 0–1 away to Lugano in the final of the Schweizer Cup.